Toledo vs. Central Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Toledo vs. Central Michigan College Football Odds, Plays and Insights

-The Central Michigan Chippewas (3-3, 0-0 MAC) and the 22nd-ranked pass offense will hit the field against the Toledo Rockets (3-3, 0-0 MAC) and the 11th-ranked passing defense on Saturday, October 16, 2021.
-The Rockets are favored by 5.5 points in the contest.
-This game has an over/under of 52 points.
+The Central Michigan Chippewas (3-3, 0-0 MAC) and the 22nd-ranked pass offense will meet the Toledo Rockets (3-3, 0-0 MAC) and the 11th-ranked passing defense on Saturday, October 16, 2021.
+The Rockets are favored by 5 points in the game.
+The contest's point total is 52.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.